 When thinking about this, I am reminded of a book I read to help improve my communication channels in my relationship with life partners and other relationships as well.

-The book The 5 Love Languages is a very helpful tool to, not only understand how you express yourself to others and what you expect in return, but also how other express themselves to you.
+The book The 5 Love Languages is a very helpful tool to, not only understand how you express yourself to others and what you expect in return but also how others express themselves to you.
 “New York Times” bestselling author Dr. Gary Chapman guides couples in identifying, understanding, and speaking their significant other’s primary love language.
 The five languages are:

 - Quality time

 - Acts of service

 What love language do you speak?
 I suggest reading the book because I have found this information very valuable as I move through my life.
 For me, it is not only in my relationship with my spouse but applicable in many of my relationships.
 As I express my love language and receive it in return, this synergy gives me the energy to positively move through my life.